Gaccha: Present Gacchas

 Tapa Gaccha was founded by Jagatchandrasuri in Vikram Samvat 1285 (1229 CE).
 He was given the title of "Tapa" (i.e., the meditative one) by the ruler of Mewar.
 It was a branch of the Brihad Gaccha founded by Udyotan Suri.
 Vijaydevsuri (1600–1657 AD) is considered one of major leader of lineage.
 They reformed monastic order of Śvetāmbara Jainism.
 As a result of this reform, most Śvetāmbara Jain monks today belong to Tapa Gaccha.

 Kharatara Gaccha was founded by Vardhamana Suri (till 1031).
 His teacher was a temple-dwelling monk.
 He rejected him because of not following texts.
 His pupil, Jineshvara, got honorary title 'Kharatara' (Sharp witted or Fierce) because he defeated Suracharya, leader of Chaityavasis in public debate in 1023 at Anahilvada Patan.
 So the Gaccha got his title.
 Another tradition regards Jinadatta Suri (1075-1154) as a founder of Gaccha.

 Achal Gaccha, also known as the Vidhipakṣa or Anchal Gaccha (अचलगच्छ or अंचलगच्छ) is one of the four existing Gacchas and one of the 84 gacchas of the Śvetāmbara Murtipujaka sect of Jainism.
 It was founded by Acharya Aryarakshitsuri in 1079 CE.Currently, Acharya Kalāprabhasāgarsuri is the gacchadhipati of Achal Gaccha who was declared as Gunodayasāgarsuri's successor after his demise in 2020.
-Acharya Kalāprabhasāgarsuri was formally coronated as the gacchadhipati of Achal Gaccha in 2022 in Mulund.
+Acharya Kalāprabhasāgarsuri was formally crowned as the gacchadhipati of Achal Gaccha in 2022 in Mulund.